seliverstov/nexus-4-navfix/README.md

 # Nexus 4 navigation buttons fix

+## Android 5.1

+I'm sorry for delay, but some things were changed in 5.1 and previous method does not work.
+I have working navbar buttons on engineering image on my phone but it requires some time to integrate the change into closed-source APK in Google image.
+I will complete this in a few days.

+Stay tuned!

+Use Android 5.0.1 until update will be released.

+## About

 Fix making Nexus 4 navigation buttons alive after enigmatic hardware issue

 About the issue http://www.youtube.com/watch?v=Gu_CF4X9xOI (not my video)